seng438-winter-2022/seng438-a5-kaitlinculligan/Assignment5-Report.md

 # Comparison of Results

 We were able to use both the C-SFRAT and the RDC to assess the reliability of this system.
 Using the RDC to assess the reliability of the system, we saw that this software would be acceptable if we set the failure rate to 4 failures per 10000 unit calls.
 Any more failures past this point means that the system would be unacceptable, as show by the chart in the previous section.
+The results from reliability growth testing supported that over time, the system was becoming more reliable, despite there being some spikes in failure intensity during integration testing.

 # Discussion on Similarity and Differences of the Two Techniques